lawsonk16/hot_coco/README.md

 - splits: split a file into multiple sections, create experiments using folders or lists of images, or create a sub-section of a dataset for faster experiments

+---
+---
+status: some intended updates include more code for post-experimental processing, and updates to my other repos to involve the use of these renamed and cleaned up packages